palani13dec/Feb-24-27-2020/Lab13.md

 * Design using parallel streams to load the movies and invoke the URLs

-* Use any HTTP of your choice
+* Use any HTTP library of your choice
 * You can also use plain __UrlConnection__ class
 * There are some movies in the list that may not be available in omdb.
 Create an __errors.txt__ file and add those movies in the list